DSLituiev/lab-keras-r/running-docker-containers.md

 The terminal will become unresponsive and nothing will be printed out until you start run machine learning jobs.
 Just procede to the next step.

 #### [Advanced] Run docker locally with GPU support
 If you have an NVIDIA GPU machine, you might want to run your docker with GPU support.
 For this you will need [`nvidia-docker`](https://github.com/NVIDIA/nvidia-docker) installed.
+We will not work with this option in class, and provide it here solely for your information.
 To enable GPU, include `--runtime=nvidia` flag:

     docker run --runtime=nvidia -p 8787:8787 -it dslituiev/tensorflow-rstudio:latest